Keep you and your students safe when using the BBC micro:bit

 Help and support

-You can get help and support for using your micro:bit from our large knowledge base, or if you need to discuss a damaged board or other urgent issue, please submit a new ticket via our support site.
+You can get help and support for using your micro:bit from our large knowledge base, or if you need to discuss a damaged board or other issue, please let us know by creating a new support ticket on our support site.

-Our skilled support team will work with you to resolve the problem, though please note that if you micro:bit was purchased, you should contact the supplier for how to return your micro:bit.
+Our skilled support team will work with you to resolve the problem, but please note that if you have a hardware fault and your micro:bit was purchased, you should contact your supplier to find out how to return your micro:bit to them.